Journal and author bibliometrics

 These bibliometrics give an indication of the 'quality' of a particular journal.
 This is useful as it tells you how journals are 'ranked' in a particular subject area, which may be helpful when deciding where to publish.

 There are two databases that you can use to look up these bibliometrics: Scopus and Web of Science.
-Slightly confusingly, they each offer slightly different journal metrics.
-In the past the Impact Factor (from Web of Science) has been seen as the 'baseline' standard metric for journals, however, the Scopus-based metrics are now well respected.
+Somewhat confusingly, they each offer slightly different journal metrics.
+In the past the Impact Factor (from Web of Science) has been seen as the 'baseline' standard metric for journals; however, the Scopus-based metrics are now well respected.
 In fact the SNIP (from Scopus) is actually advantageous over the Impact Factor because it is subject-normalised and so can be used to compare across subject areas.

 (Please note that in addition to these metrics, the researchers in Business and Law should use the ABS Academic Journal Guide, which provides a ranked list of journals.
 You will need to sign-up (for free) to access the list.
-Also, please read the limitations about using metrics with some arts and humnaties subject areas).
+Also, please read the limitations about using metrics with some arts and humanities subject areas).